 Cocoa Nutritional Facts

-A 2 tbsp. serving of cocoa contains just 25 calories and 1.5 g of fat.
-It also provides you with 3.6 g of fiber, which is 14 percent of the daily value, and 8 percent of the daily value of iron and 14 percent of the daily value of magnesium.
+A 2-tablespoon serving of cocoa contains just 25 calories and 1.5 grams of fat.
+It also provides you with 4 grams of fiber, which is about 16 percent of the daily value of 25 grams (based on a 2,000-calorie diet), in addition to 1.5 milligrams of iron and 54 milligrams of magnesium.